exonum/exonum-doc/src/get-started/java-binding.md

 }
 ```

-Or using a builder if different configuration is needed:
+The TestKit can be also instantiated using a builder, if different
+configuration is needed:

 ```java
 try (TestKit testKit = TestKit.builder()